 The following notes are aimed to help candidates who have been shortlisted for interview.

-If you are invited to attend an interview you will be sent an email which will contain the following details:
+If you're invited to attend an interview, you'll be sent an email which will contain the following details:

-- What we require of you in advance (if you have been asked to make a presentation); and
+- What we require of you in advance (if you have been asked to make a presentation)

 Our interview process